eht16/python-logstash-async/docs/config.rst

 ``constants.FORMATTER_RECORD_FIELD_SKIP_LIST``

-    List of Python standard LogRecord attributes which are filtered out from the event sent to Logstash.
+    List of record attributes which are filtered out from the event sent to Logstash.
+By default, the list consists of some Python standard LogRecord attributes.
     Usually this list does not need to be modified.
 Add/Remove elements to exclude/include them in the Logstash event, for the full list see: http://docs.python.org/library/logging.html#logrecord-attributes